 - Disrupting Craftivism Panel Discussion hosted by Fuller Craft Museum

-- Featured as part of the Boston Globe's, "A Beautiful Resistance" webseries, uplifting local BIPOC
+- Boston Globe "A Beautiful Resistance" webseries, uplifting local BIPOC

 - Creative Dream Incubator with Andrea Schroeder: Dreams Art & Activism